9:00-9:15am: Opening Remarks

 Alle Ries (Regional CRA Officer, M&T Bank)

-During this time of uncertainty regarding the future of housing, the economy, the cost of development, lack of local, state and federal resources, etc; it’s important to have a plan for your development, and then have a plan b, plan c, plan d, and so on.
-Learn from team members on how to plan a development, seek input on potential uses of a site, discuss financing options and multiple timelines.
+In this time of uncertainty regarding the future of housing, the economy, the cost of development, and public financing sources, it’s important to have a plan for your development—then a plan b, plan c, plan d, and so on.
+This panel of development team experts will walk through how to develop contingency plans that account for varying site uses, financing options, and project timelines.

 Lynn Bartlett (Executive Director, Housing Development Corporation of Bergen County (HDC))